Jennifer Heil: Early career

 Heil competed in her first Olympics at the 2002 Winter Olympics at the age of 18, finishing fourth in the moguls, just one-hundredth of a point out of a bronze medal.
 She took the 2002–03 season off due to injury, and then won the World Cup in 2003–04, 2004–05 and 2005–06.
 Heil then won the first gold medal for Canada in the 2006 Winter Olympics in Turin, Italy.
 Giving Canada its first victory on the first full day of competition, Heil placed her title in the moguls event.
 Following the Olympics, Heil completed the season by winning her fourth straight World Cup title.

 B2ten

-Jennifer Heil took part in extensive experimental training in order to prepare for the Olympic Games.
+Jennifer Heil engaged in extensive experimental training in order to prepare for the Olympic Games.
 She worked with one of Canada's leading sports psychologists, a strength trainer, and an athletic therapist daily.
 After winning in 2006, Jennifer expressed her desire to build a program that would offer the same kind of support she got to other athletes in Canada.
-JD Miller and her coach Dominick Gauthier helped her build B2ten who now raised about 3 million dollars and supports 20 athletes from 13 different sports.
-Heil took the 2008 season off in order to help heal her injured knees.
-Following that year, Heil had a very successful 2008–09 world cup season.
-This included a silver medal during the stop at Cypress Mountain which was the site of the moguls competition for the 2010 Winter Olympics.
+JD Miller and her coach Dominick Gauthier helped her build B2ten who now raised tens of millions of dollars and has supported 100s of athletes across summer and winter Olympic Games.